Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CONTRIBUTING.md

 ## Code

+If you are looking to help code the mod, you can find all features and code changes we have planned on the issue board.
+If you are new to coding a mod, open source projects or java in general look for issues tagged with *good first issue*.
+If you think there is some feature or code that could be improved please provide a suggestion and don't just change it, Maintainers will get back to you regarding the suggestion and if needed create an issue for the implementation.

 ### Coding Guidelines
 *Coding Guidelines still need to be written down, but they will be looked for during Pull Requests and you will get Feedback there.*